-- a.
-The Mine Action Organisation shall: - b. gain from the NMAA/UNMAS-UNMISS accreditation to operate as an MDD organisation; - c. establish suitable training/assessment areas to ensure all training and IQA can be carried out. - d. establish SOPs for the use of MDD teams in land release operations.
-These SOPs are to be consistent with relevant NMAS, in the absence of national standards the MDD organisation shall apply the IMAS, or such standards as are specified in their contract or agreement; - e. maintain and make available documentation of MDD operations as specified by the NMAA; - f. establish places at each work site for daily on-site training/assessment where necessary; - g. ensure that testing of MDD teams is carried out on a regular basis under operational conditions; - h. cooperate with the appointed MDD operational testing authority in the management and maintenance of national MDD test sites. - i. establish systems, procedures and facilities to ensure the occupational and general health care of animals.
+The Mine Action Organisation shall:

+- a. gain accreditation from the NMAA/UNMAS-UNMISS to operate as an MDD organisation; - b. establish suitable training/assessment areas to ensure all training and IQA can be carried out; - c. establish SOPs for the use of MDD teams in land release operations.
+These SOPs are to be consistent with relevant NMAS, in the absence of national standards the MDD organisation shall apply the IMAS, or such standards as are specified in their contract or agreement; - d. maintain and make available documentation of MDD operations as specified by the NMAA; - e. establish places at each work site for daily on-site training/assessment where necessary; - f. ensure that testing of MDD teams is carried out on a regular basis under operational conditions; - g. cooperate with the appointed MDD operational testing authority in the management and maintenance of national MDD test sites; - h. establish systems, procedures and facilities to ensure the appropriate occupational and general health care of animals.